 About Brix

-Brix is a female German Shepherd over 11 years old.
+Brix is a female German Shepherd about 12 years old.
 Carefully selected as a great representative of her breed, Michelle decided to make her part of their program.
 Michelle has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 German Shepherd